dgarrison63/agility2022/docs/class1/module1/lab2.rst

 After populating the **Add User Data** section, press the **Deploy Now** button to begin the deployment process.
-It can take a few minutes after the servers are available in the dashboard for all the packages to be installed and for the servers to be fully available and ready to be configured.
+It can take a few minutes after the server is available in the dashboard for all the packages to be installed and for the server to be fully available and ready to be configured.
 If you find that a package defined to be installed is not, wait a few minutes and check again.